Robotic Surgery Procedures in Staten Island, NY

 - Abdominoperineal resection (APR): This involves the partial or complete removal of the sphincter, which is responsible for bowel control.
 An APR is performed if cancer is detected too close to the sphincter.

 If your doctor has mentioned any of the above procedures to you, ask them if robotic surgery is an option.

 Consider Robotic Surgery to Find Relief

-Richmond University Medical Center offers all these procedures and more to our patients in Staten Island, New York.
-For more information on robotic surgical procedures, contact our Department of Surgery at 718-818-2420.
+If you are looking for an innovative method with a faster recovery time for your next procedure, ask your surgeon about robotic surgery procedures.
+Richmond University Medical Center offers both robotic surgery procedures and traditional surgery methods to our patients on Staten Island, NY.
+For more information on robotic surgical procedures, make an appointment today or contact our Department of Surgery at 718-818-2420.